PX4/PX4-user_guide/en/dev_setup/dev_env_linux_ubuntu.md

 - [Gazebo](#gazebo)

 :::note
-ROS desktop builds (i.e. installed with say, `ros-humble-desktop`) include specific versions of Gazebo and Gazebo classic by default.
+ROS desktop builds (i.e. installed with say, `ros-humble-desktop`) include specific versions of Gazebo and Gazebo Classic by default.
 For example, ROS2 "Humble" and "Rolling" come with Ignition Fortress, ROS2 "Foxy" comes with Gazebo Classic 11, and ROS1 "Melodic" comes with Gazebo 9.

 PX4 supports specific versions of Gazebo, so you should follow the instructions above to install [Gazebo](#gazebo).